mliu000/NP-Dater/README.md

 If you are on Windows, you are all set.

-If you are on MacOS, you would need to recompile the C++ executable, which is simple.
+If you are on MacOS, you will need to recompile the C++ executable, which is done as follows:

 - From the root directory, simply go to ```/backend/cpp/cpp_runner```, and type ```make```.
 - This will compile a mac version of the C++ executable.
-The Express.js will automatically determine the OS you are using.
+The Express.js will automatically determine that you are on MacOS.

 ### Run the program

-- From the root directory, go to just /frontend, and type the following: ```npm start```
+- From the root directory, go to just ```/frontend```, and type the following: ```npm start```